flipacholas/Architecture-of-consoles/articles/xbox.md

 {{% inner_markdown %}}
 At this stage, vertices are transformed into pixels.
 The process starts with a rasteriser that generates pixels to draw each triangle.
 The NV2A's rasteriser can generate four pixels per cycle. <!-- Nvidia designed a memory system called 'Lightspeed Memory Architecture' which, among other things, compresses the Z-buffer to four times its original size which enables to increase bandwidth (since it has to be accessed from main memory, while [competitors embedded it]()). -->

 Afterwards, **4 texture shaders** are used to fetch textures from memory, these also offer to automatically apply anisotropic filtering, mipmapping and **shadow buffering**.
-The latter one is used to test whether a pixel is visible or overshadowed with respect to the lighting source, so the correct colour can be applied.
+The latter one is used to test whether a pixel is visible or overshadowed by the lighting source, so the correct colour can be applied.
 At this point, the GPU also offers to perform clipping and an early [Z-test]({{< ref "nintendo-64#modern-visible-surface-determination" >}}) (the NV2A compresses the Z-buffer four times its original size to save bandwidth, contributing to a lot of performance improvements).

 The resulting pixels are stored in a **set of shared registers** and then cycled through **8 register combiners**, where each one applies arithmetic operations on them.
-This process is programmable with the use of **pixel shaders** (another type of program).
+This process is **programmable** with the use of **pixel shaders** (another type of program executed by the gpu).
 At each cycle, each combiner receives RGBA values (RGB + Alpha) from the register set.
 Then, based on the operation set by the shader, it will operate the values and write back the result.
 Finally, a larger amount of values are sent to the **final combiner** which can exclusively blend specular colours and/or fog.

 Register combiners are programmable in a similar nature to the [Texture Environment Unit]({{< ref "gamecube#tab-1-3-texture" >}}).
 That is, by altering its registers with a specific combination of settings.
 In the case of the Xbox, the PFIFO reads pushbuffers to set up PGRAPH, which includes the register combiners and texture shaders.
 {{% /inner_markdown %}}